SL-Pirate/dart_odbc/README.md

 - Although not tested, this plugin should work on any database that provides an `ODBC Driver`.
 - For a comprehensive list of supported database servers checkout `Drivers` section of the official [unixodbc](https://www.unixodbc.org/) site

+## 💖 Support the Project

+Hey everyone! 👋 I'm actively maintaining this project while juggling my studies and other responsibilities.
+If you find my work useful and would like to help me keep improving this project, consider supporting me!
+Your contributions will help me cover expenses, buy more coffee ☕, and dedicate more time to development. 🙌

+Every little bit helps, and I really appreciate your support.
+Thank you for helping me keep this project going! 💛